SARS-CoV-2 Mu variant

 The Mu variant (B.1.621) is a variant of SARS-CoV-2.
 It was first detected in Colombia in January 2021 and was classified by the World Health Organization (WHO) as a variant of interest on August 30, 2021.
-On March 9, 2022, the organization has de-escalated the Mu variant and its subvariants to previously circulating variants of interest.
+On March 9, 2022, the WHO de-escalated the Mu variant and its subvariants to previously circulating variants of interest.

-With outbreaks of the Mu variant reported in South America and Europe since detection, the WHO said the variant has mutations that indicate a risk of resistance to the current vaccines and stressed that further studies are needed to better understand it.

-The B.1.621 lineage has a sublineage, designated B.1.621.1 under the PANGO nomenclature, which has also been detected in multiple countries worldwide.
+The B.1.621 lineage has a sublineage, designated B.1.621.1 under the PANGOLIN nomenclature, which has also been detected in multiple countries worldwide.

 Classification

 Within the PANGOLIN naming scheme, the variant was designated as B.1.621.
-On July 1, 2021, Public Health England (PHE) designated the lineage as a variant under investigation (VUI), calling it VUI-21JUL-1.
+On July 1, 2021, Public Health England designated the lineage as a variant under investigation (VUI), calling it VUI-21JUL-1.
 On August 30, 2021, it was classified as a variant of interest (VOI) by the World Health Organization (WHO) and assigned it the name Mu, following their Greek-letter naming system.

 The lineage, including its sublineage B.1.621.1, is assigned to Nextstrain clade 21H and GISAID clade GH.
 On March 9, 2022, the WHO reclassified the Mu variant as a previously circulating VOI as it has been demonstrated to no longer pose a substantially greater risk to global public health compared to other circulating SARS-CoV-2 variants.